 Other rank tracking tools require registration so they know what to track, That leaves new customers stuck waiting for a ramp-up process before they can start.
 However, website ranking history is very inclusive.
 Even if you hadn’t been actively tracking a client's rankings in the past, you get the same insights as if you had been keeping tabs on them from the start.
 Imagine the competitive advantage you have when you can pitch a potential new client, already knowing where their site or their competitor sites dominated a keyword group or stumbled in a niche.

 If a competitor is outranking you on a keyword, this helps you dig up answers.
 Find out if they rank well consistently across most keywords or if this one’s a fluke.
 It helps to get a better sense of what you are up against and keeps you from following their lead without better evidence.

 Speaking of evidence, we back up every ranking claim with a screenshot of the original SERP, so there’s never a question about what ranked where.
 We prefer to specialize in answers.
-Seven years of answers can reveal plenty to help an SEO gain a competitive edge.
+Years of answers can reveal plenty to help an SEO gain a competitive edge.